-It is recommended that replacement planting be undertaken after several months of average or higher rainfall have occurred within the revegetation area, in autumn, late winter or September when the weather is still warm.
+It is recommended that replacement planting be undertaken after several months of average or higher rainfall have occurred within the revegetation area, in autumn, late winter or early spring.
 It is recommended that only a small number of plants, approximately 200, be planted in clusters across each revegetation area using a mix of those species that have survived since the last planting.
 Smaller numbers of tubestock planted in clusters will allow for concentrated watering and improve survivals rates.
 Further clusters may be added over time.
 Tree guards are required for all tubestock to protect plants against grazing and create a microclimate around the plant that assists in moisture retention and cooling.
 Carton guards are recommended over plastic guards because of their ability to more readily breakdown if lost in the surrounding environment and their ease of installation.
 Intensive watering is required at the time of planting and follow up watering at a rate inversely proportional to rainfall until plants to become established.
-It is recommended that consultation with a qualified Bush Regeneration contractor be undertaken and a degree of flexibility in the quotation for these services be allowed to ensure adequate watering.

 Further to supplementary planting it is recommended that brush matting be used with the revegetation areas to assist the natural regeneration of native vegetation.
-Collection of native seed from local provenance is to be undertaken by a qualified Bush Regeneration contractor and placed within the site on branches scattered along and around the original planting rip lines.
+Collection of native seed is to be undertaken by a qualified Bush Regeneration contractor and placed within the site on branches scattered along and around the original planting rip lines.
 Branches should be left with seed in-situ, allowing seeds to disperse naturally and lay dormant within the ground layer until favourable weather conditions activate germination.
 This process is to be undertaken in early spring after suitable withholding periods post targeted weed spraying.